sorcerershell/mars-rover/README.md

 ## ChangeLogs
 - 03-08-2019: First Implementation.
-All commands should be works but the position still have no validation.
+All commands should be works but the location still have no validation.